Visual-AI/HiLo/README.md

 ## Prerequisite 🛠️

-First, you need to clone the SPTNet repository from GitHub.
+First, you need to clone the HiLo repository from GitHub.
 Open your terminal and run the following command:

 ```
 git clone https://github.com/Visual-AI/HiLo.git